DOAJ/doaj/static_content/_site/docs/content/public-data-dump.md

 Full data-dumps of the entire journal and article metadata are generated weekly.
-The files are in JSON format and are in the form that they would also be retrieved via the API.
+The files are in JSON format and are in the same form as those retrieved via the API.

 [Download the journal metadata](/public-data-dump/journal) (4.4Mb)